4-6 Swaby's Yard

 13.1 Nothing in a Consulting Agreement shall limit or exclude the liability of either party for death or personal injury caused by the negligence of that party, its employees, agents or sub-contractors, or for fraud.

-13.2 Subject to clause 14.1, the Service Provider shall have no liability to the Customer in connection with a Consulting Agreement for any loss of profits, loss of revenue, loss of business, loss of contract, loss of goodwill, loss of data or failure to make anticipated savings or any indirect or consequential loss, whether this results from breach of contract, negligence or otherwise.
+13.2 Subject to clause 14.1, the Service Provider shall have no liability to the Customer in connection with a Consulting Agreement for any loss of profits, loss of revenue, loss of business, loss of contract, loss of goodwill, loss of data or failure to make anticipated savings or any indirect or consequential loss.

-13.3 Subject to clauses 14.1 and 14.2 the maximum aggregate liability of the Service Provider to the Customer under or in connection with a Consulting Agreement and whether resulting from breach of contract, negligence or otherwise shall not exceed the amount payable by the Customer under a Consulting Agreement in respect of the 12 months fees or £1,000,000, whichever is the lower, prior to the date on which such liability arises.
+13.3 Subject to clauses 14.1 and 14.2 the maximum aggregate liability of the Service Provider to the Customer under or in connection with a Consulting Agreement and whether resulting from breach of contract or negligence shall not exceed the amount payable by the Customer under a Consulting Agreement in respect of the 12 months fees or £1,000,000, whichever is the lower, prior to the date on which such liability arises.

 14. Force majeure